-Maldives's overall regulatory environment is poorly institutionalized and inefficient.
-The country's business freedom score is far below the world average; its labor freedom score is below the world average; and its monetary freedom score is well above the world average.
+Maldives' overall regulatory environment is relatively well institutionalized but lacks efficiency.
+The country's business freedom score is far below the world average; its labor freedom score is above the world average; and its monetary freedom score is well above the world average.

-The trade-weighted average tariff rate is 11.2 percent, and nontariff barriers are in force.
+The trade-weighted average tariff rate is 10.9 percent, and nontariff barriers are in force.
 Foreign participation and ownership remain limited and restricted in some sectors.
 The shallow financial sector is dominated by banking.
 Costly credit and limited access to financial services discourage vibrant private-sector development.